Everybody in this country should learn to program a computer, because it teaches you how to think.

 challenge to figure out the correct sorting order from the question you're

 trying to answer.
-After all, in language many different ways of saying
+After all, in language there are many different ways of

 -

-: from small to large, ascending, alphabetic, chronological, incremental, increasing, ... -
+ASC: from small to large, ascending, alphabetically, chronologically, incrementally, increasing, growing, ... -

-: from major to minor, descending, antichronological, ...
+DESC: from large to small, descending, antichronological, decreasing, shrinking, ...

 You already know that you can add new columns yourself (see chapter SELECT).
 You can do the same in the ORDER BY clause as the following example shows: